VA TIPS - How to outsource when you're a control freak

 I’ve never met a business owner who didn’t have some hesitation about outsourcing and quite rightly so!
 It’s terrifying to think of someone else handling business-critical tasks and it’s near impossible for them to meet your high standards.

-So, with all this in mind, here’s my top tips for outsourcing efficiently and with confidence…
+So, with all this in mind, here are my top tips for outsourcing efficiently and with confidence…

 1. Do your homework!

 It may sound a bit corny, but ‘connection’ is everything and going with your gut instinct (or `business brain` as we like to call it) is absolutely vital to outsourcing success.
-Your new supplier or consultant will become a critical extension of your business, you need to know and like them in order to build a successful professional relationship.
+Your new Virtual Assistant will become a critical extension of your business, you need to know and like them in order to build a successful professional relationship.
 Equally, they need to ‘get you’, which leads me perfectly on to my third tip...

 Remember, more often than not, you get what you pay for.